AdvancedHueristics/Mnemosyne-o1-hackathon-/README.md

 # Mnemosyne-o1-hackathon

-This project is designed for the lablab.ai o1 hackathon (27-29SEPT2024).
-It captures user speech, determines their reading level, and generates stories appropriate for their reading level.
+This project captures user speech, determines their reading level, and generates stories appropriate for their reading level.
 User progress is saved and loaded to ensure continuity between sessions.

 ## Features
 1. **Voice Command Interface**: Converts voice inputs into text commands.